justinpearson/How-to-set-up-Raspberry-Pi/README.md

     XKBOPTIONS="terminate:ctrl_alt_bksp,ctrl:nocaps"

-Reload keyboard config:
+Reboot.

+*Note: This command should apply this new keyboard setting, but it didn't work for me:*

     invoke-rc.d keyboard-setup start

-Verify: ??? both in X sess & non-X sess?
+Verify: in the window manager, in a terminal window, `capslock-p` moves to the previous command.

-## key-repeat
+### key-repeat

-- Put in the global xinitrc so it works in any X session
+Put in the global xinitrc so it works in any X session:

+    sudo nano /etc/X11/xinit/xinitrc

+At the bottom, put

-        echo "xset r rate 130 80" >> /etc/X11/xinit/xinitrc
+    xset r rate 130 80

-- Apply settings
+This means: After holding down a key for 130 ms, the key will be repeated at a rate of 80 chars per sec.

+Reboot.

+*Note: This command should apply this new keyboard setting, but it didn't work for me:*

     invoke-rc.d keyboard-setup start

-- If not using X, not sure how to do it.
+- If not using X, not sure how to set key repeat.

-Verify: ??? both in X sess & non-X sess?
+If you ctrl-alt-F1 to get to a non-X terminal, the `kbdrate` command is how you change the key repeat:

+    GLOBAL_BASHRC="/etc/bash.bashrc"
+    echo "kbdrate -r $KEYBD_REPEAT_CHARS_PER_SEC -d $KEYBD_DELAY_UNTIL_REPEAT_MS " >> $GLOBAL_BASHRC

+Verify: at a terminal window, see if key repeat is nice and fast.

 ## bashrc